SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 Profiling high-ranking and top websites and brands that are currently capturing a share of the audiences you seek is an important skill and ability to master.

 This includes on-page and external factors for competitor sites as a whole, as well as on a page-by-page basis for more granular topics and queries.

 SEO professionals are naturally expected to be able to analyze the performance of their efforts.

 - Understand the impact of your strategy and efforts.

-- Report on your efforts to the stakeholders you’re accountable to.
+- Report on your efforts to the stakeholders to whom you’re accountable.

-However, there are so many additional customizations and aspects of it that aren’t default or out of the box that SEO pros should take advantage of and master.
+There are so many additional customizations and aspects that aren’t default or out of the box that SEO pros should take advantage of and master.